 (3) Ponds were stocked with small Redclaw crayfish recovered from harvesting another pond, termed “juveniles”.
 There is no way of determining the age of a Redclaw crayfish by looking at it, so in fact a proportion of these “juveniles” could well be runts.
 As in the other two methods, the season had a large bearing on availability of juveniles.

-To summarise, these methods are labor intensive, season dependant, fraught with the danger of inbreeding, tie up unproductive pondage, waste saleable product and lead to inconsistent and unpredictable results.
+To summarise, these methods are labor intensive, season dependent, fraught with the danger of inbreeding, tie up unproductive pondage, waste salable product and lead to inconsistent and unpredictable results.

-S3J Farming involves buying batches of S3J (Stage Three Juveniles) from the hatchery and stocking them into a pond.
-A Stage Three Juvenile is a young Redclaw crayfish at the stage of development where it would naturally leave the mother.
+Farming with craylings involves buying batches of craylings from the hatchery and stocking them into a pond.
+A crayling is a young Redclaw crayfish at the stage of development where it would naturally leave the mother.
 It is a convenient and logical stage to transfer them from the hatchery to the farms.
 The hatchery supplies animals of known quality bred from the stock produced in the Selective Breeding Program, and can do so all year round allowing maximum use of the premium summer growing season.
-Because the S3J are produced in an incubator they do not carry inherent diseases common to most Redclaw crayfish populations facilitating further improvement in growth rate.
+Because the craylings are produced in an incubator they do not carry inherent diseases common to most Redclaw crayfish populations facilitating further improvement in growth rate.

 Ponds can be stocked with animals all the same age on the same day.
 The hierarchy effect of larger animals inhibiting the growth of smaller ones is not an issue.
 The biomass of the pond is calculable at any time as there is a known starting point, allowing the use of a designed feeding regime.
 Although Redclaw crayfish do still grow at different rates, the spread of sizes at harvest is not as pronounced.